 Cultivating Understanding and Empathy: As social workers, we can guide clients in interpreting the genogram and help them see how their family history and relationships have shaped their lives.
 This understanding fosters compassion and supports healing within the family unit.

-How to Create a Genogram in Social Work Practice
+How to Create a Social Work Genogram

 Gathering Information: Building the Family Picture